 Submissions are accepted online only.
 If this is your first time using NLN’s online system, Fluid Review, please download the instructions for starting an online submission.

 The 2018 grant cycle will open October 1, 2017 – February 8, 2018

 The NLN Nursing Education Research Grants review process is used.
 All proposals are submitted for blind review by carefully selected experts in nursing education research.
 The submitted Blind Review File is the file that is reviewed by these experts.
 Recipients are selected through a peer review process using the following criteria (DOCX).

-Letters of notification are emailed to applicants by July of each cycle.
+Letters of notification are sent to applicants no later than July 1st of each cycle.